 Develop your own application on any development kit: Start with the simple_peripheral example in the SW Developer's Guide to gain an understanding of Bluetooth LE and the TI BLE SW Stack.
 TI BLE Wiki.
 Use the "Sample Applications" section of the BLE Software Developer’s Guide (SWRU393), TI Designs & CC2640 Examples on the TI BLE Wiki to create your Bluetooth low energy application!

 All of the kits, training & sample application can be found on the TI BLE Wiki.

 A CC26xx Family SW Quick Start Guide can be found here.

 Q: Where do I learn more about the Bluetooth low energy specification, profiles, Notifications, Pairing, etc?

-A: There is a good intro to Bluetooth LE in the CC2640 BLE Software Developer’s Guide (SWRU393).
+A: There is a good intro to Bluetooth LE in the Software User's Guide included in the SDK.
 You can download the BT Core Specification for free from the Bluetooth Special Interest Group (SIG) website in addition to adopted Profiles & Services.
 Although the core specification is over 2,000 pages, only a few sections are typically referenced in the course of developing a Bluetooth LE application: